tjohann/a20_sdk/README.md

       . /var/lib/a20_sdk/armhf_env
     fi

-or copy armhf_env.sh to /etc/profile.d/
+or copy armhf_env.sh to /etc/profile.d/ (the way I do it on the device images)

     sudo cp armhf_env.sh /etc/profile.d/